EricTheToon/Fortlatro/README.md

 Crac - Rare - 1/13 chance to do something random (he has ALOT of abilities check the horrible code yourself if you wanna see)

-Emily - Legendary - Retrigger EVERYTHING
+Emily - Legendary - Retrigger all played cards 5 times

 Toilet Gang - Uncommon - Gains x0.2 mult every time played hand contains a Flush